wp-plugins/leaflet-maps-marker/readme.txt

 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.3)
 * NEW: added sort options for marker and layer listing pages in backend
 * NEW: localized paypal check out pages for donations :-)
-* CHANGED: updated French translation thanks to Vincèn Pujol, [http://www.skivr.com](http://www.skivr.com)
+* TRANSLATIONS: updated French translation thanks to Vincèn Pujol, [http://www.skivr.com](http://www.skivr.com)
-* CHANGED: updated Italian translation thanks to [Luca Barbetti](http://twitter.com/okibone)
+* TRANSLATIONS: updated Italian translation thanks to [Luca Barbetti](http://twitter.com/okibone)
 * BUGFIX: TinyMCE button error on certain installations (function redeclaration, different wp-admin-directory)
 * BUGFIX: list of markers below layer maps was not as wide as the map on some templates
 * BUGFIX: changed constant WP_ADMIN_URL to LEAFLET_WP_ADMIN_URL due to problems on some blogs